 The contract of employment may provide the employer with authority to make a payment in lieu of the notice period (a PILON), in which case the employer can terminate the contract without allowing the notice period to elapse and must make a payment in lieu of the notice period on termination.
 The contract of employment may also provide the employer with authority to place the employee on gardening leave, when the employee will remain employed but will not attend work and will remain at home as directed, during which time the employee must receive their notice period wage payments in the usual way.

 Accrued but Untaken Holiday Pay

-The employee may bring a claim for redundancy pay if an incorrect rate was paid or if the employer has failed to pay a redundancy payment altogether.
+iii.
+The employee may bring a Tribunal claim for a statutory redundancy payment if an incorrect rate was paid or if the employer has failed to pay a statutory redundancy payment altogether.

 Failure to Consult Employees

 The collective consultation requirements are not engaged if the employer is making less than 20 employees redundant within a 90 day period.